-TAKEAWAYS WHERE TO SELL YOUR ART: If you want to join online gallery try the biggest Artfinder and Saatchi Art, best FREE online gallery - Artpal.
+TAKEAWAYS WHERE TO SELL YOUR ART: If you want to join online gallery, the best place to sell art are Artfinder and Saatchi Art, best FREE online gallery - Artpal.
 For abstract artist may also work IdeelArt.
 If you sell unique craft decor or items, try SableAndOx.
 If you want your own online exhibition - Artris.
 If you'd rather sell prints of your work multiple times than 1 work, try print-on-demand services, the biggest one Redbubble.
 And definitely build your own simple website and social medias.

 Why online galleries are good for selling art?
 If you will think from the point of view of a buyer or collectionner, you will think of safety, billing and quality.
 Buying on Instagram is not as safe as buying via well-known art gallery.

-For you it means that online galleries already have an audience ready to buy, it also means that your deal is secure for you too (you will get your money), and you don’t have to actively promote yourself.
+For you it means that online art websites already have an audience ready to buy, it also means that your deal is secure for you too (you will get your money), and you don’t have to actively promote yourself.

 Downside is that you’ll need to pay commission fee which is quite reasonable if the gallery does a lot for you.

-Artfinder is one of the most popular and reputable online galleries all over the world.
+Artfinder is one of the most popular and reputable art selling websites all over the world.
 On Artfinder you can sell paintings, sculpture, drawings, prints, photos, digital art.